IBM-Security/verify-saas-resources/flows/user_registration_with_account_claiming/README.md

-This folder contains assets to a "user registration flow with and without account claiming".
+This folder contains assets to a "user registration flow with account claiming".
 This is described as an article published on [IBM Verify Docs](https://docs.verify.ibm.com/docs/flow-designer-user-registration-with-account-claiming)